igullickson/PyUncertaintyCalc/README.md

 ## Motivation

-College physics lab reports requiring uncertainty calculations.
+Automate uncertainty propogation calculations for college physics lab reports and practice using Python/tkinter/SymPy.

 ## How to Use
 Install [Python3](https://www.python.org/downloads/).